denix666/denix-respin-tools/README.md

 denix-respin-tools
 ==================

+This package contains the kickstart files and scripts to make own desktop/server respin, live boot CDROM image.

-denix-respin-tools - is a set of the scripts to make respin of the original Fedora installation DVD.
-This package contains the kickstart files and script to make own desktop/server respin.
+denix-respin-creator - is a script to make respin of the original Fedora installation DVD. denix-livecd-creator - is a script to make DeniX-OS Live boot CDROM image.

 Installation
 ============